MacLeòid

 MacLeòid or MhicLeòid (in the genitive case) is a masculine surname in Scottish Gaelic.
-The name translates into English as "son of Leòd".
-The feminine form of MhicLeòid is NicLeòid, which translates into English as "daughter of Leòd".
-These surnames originated as a patronyms.
-However, they no longer refer to the actual name of the bearer's father.
+The name translates into English as "son of Leòd", and the feminine form is NicLeòid: a contraction of "Nighean-Mhic-Leòid", meaning "daughter of the son of Leòd."
+These surnames originated as patronymic names; however, they no longer refer to the actual name of the bearer's father or grandfather.
 There are numerous Anglicised forms of MacLeòid.

 Etymology

 The Scottish Gaelic MacLeòid originated as a patronym, in the form of mac Leòid, which translates into English as "son of Leòd".
 Today, however, the surname MacLeòid does not refer to the actual name of the bearer's father.
 The name Leòd is a Scottish Gaelic derivative of the Old Norse personal name Ljótr.
 This Old Norse personal name is composed of an element which translates into English as "ugly".

 Feminine form

 MacLeòid is a masculine surname.
 The Scottish Gaelic form of this surname for females is NicLeòid.
-This feminine name is composed of the prefix Nic- which is an abbreviated form of the Scottish Gaelic nighean which translates into English as "daughter".
+This feminine name is composed of the prefix Nic- which is an abbreviated form of the Scottish Gaelic nighean-mhic which translates into English as "daughter of the son."
 Like the masculine form of the surname, NicLeòid no longer refers to the actual name of the bearer's father.